sagemath/trac_to_gh/Issue 5405.md

 # Issue 5405: [with patch, needs review] create a decorator for adding default keyword arguments to a function

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5405

 Original creator: mhansen